If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 - I feel comfortable communicating with them (language skills, responsiveness, quality of video transmissions, tools used)

-- They worked on projects similar to mine, in my industry
+- They have worked on projects similar to mine, in my industry

 - They have excellent tech skills in the technology I need